The not so casual employee

 - a pattern of hours expected to continue into the future with no significant changes; and

 - requested conversion to full-time or part-time employment in writing.

 While the introduction of casual conversion clauses in all Modern Awards will impact every organisation that currently employs or is considering hiring casual employee/s, specific industries such as retail or hospitality, who typically have a higher proportion of casual employees will be most affected.

 What action must you take?

 - Provide all casual employees with a copy of the relevant clause from the applicable Award within the first twelve months of commencing employment.

 - Recognise that you cannot terminate and re-engage an employee to avoid their conversion request, nor can you simply refer the request either.

-You may however, refuse the request on reasonable grounds if the conversion would result in significant adjustment to the employee’s current hours of work, or if it is reasonably foreseeable that the employee’s current position will cease to exist within the next 12 months.
+You may, however, refuse the request on reasonable grounds if the conversion would result in a significant adjustment to the employee’s current hours of work, or if it is reasonably foreseeable that the employee’s current position will cease to exist within the next 12 months.